Hypertyz/Bachelor-s-thesis/README.md

 # Bachelor's thesis
-This repository will contain all the codes that are needed to build a proper pipeline.
+This repository will contain all the codes, graphs, and tables that are from the pipeline.